ec-europa/atomium/README.md

 To enable the theme, go to **admin/appearance** and select an Atomium based theme.

-Atomium comes with 2 default sub-themes provided as examples.
+Atomium comes with 3 sub-themes provided as examples.

  - Atomium Bootstrap,
  - Atomium Foundation,